top of page

 Scatter Plot

 In the below example I used a scatter plot to display the outliers.
-There are products that had the highest increase and the lowest increase.
+This scatter plot uncovered three products that had the highest increase and one that had the lowest increase.
 I added a standard deviation band for both the 2019 price axis and the 2024 price axis.
 Scatter plots are great for uncovering outliers.

 I show you how to add this in my blog about enhancing your line chart here.